 I prefer to shop my own home or second hand for home decor, but there is just something about Ikea that sparks nostalgia in me.
 Growing up we always stopped at Ikea on family road trips and I remember eating Sweedish meatballs and filling up our car with all of their fun things.

-When I was at Ikea I picked up three of these Nypon planters.
-They look like concrete, but are actually plastic, and their $2 price point makes them even more tempting.
+When I was at Ikea I picked up three of the NYPON Plant Pots.
+They look like concrete, but are actually plastic and their $2 price point makes them even more tempting.
 They are a simple pot that can easily be painted or DIYed into something a little more custom.

 Drill for Drainage